-1.2.1 Tools Standard automotive sizes (metric and/or imperial) of sockets, wrenches, Alan keys, and drills.
-A dial indicator or other suitable measuring tool for checking ring & pinion backlash.
-A standard automotive feeler gauge.
-A razor knife to cut the nylon tubing. ☐ A differential housing spreader, to facilitate removal of the carrier.
-A torque wrench.
-(See vehicle service manual for required torque range.)
-A lubricant drain reservoir.
-Suitable measuring tools to measure a differential for pre-load and/or backlash shimming.
-(See Section 3.3) A 11.2mm [7/16"] drill and 1⁄4" NPT tap for bulkhead fitting installation.
-An automotive bearing puller (2 jawed is recommended) or a differential carrier bearing puller.
+1.2.1 Tools Standard automotive sizes (metric and/or imperial) of sockets, wrenches, Allen keys, and drills.
+A dial indicator or other suitable measuring tool for checking ring & pinion backlash. ☐ An automotive brake tubing cutter to cut the copper tubing. ☐ A razor knife to cut the nylon tubing. ☐ A differential housing spreader, to facilitate removal, installation and preloading of the carrier (e.g. ARB Spreader #0770003). ☐ A torque wrench (See vehicle manual for required torque range).
+A lubricant drain reservoir. ☐ Suitable measuring tools to measure a differential for pre-load and/or backlash shimming (e.g. automotive feeler gauge) An 11.2mm [7/16"] drill and 1⁄4" NPT tap for bulkhead fitting installation. ☐ An automotive bearing puller (e.g. ARB Bearing Puller #0770001) or a differential carrier bearing puller.
 A bearing press or arbor press.
-1.2.2 Supplies ☐ Thread lubricant/sealant compound for pressure fittings (e.g., LOCTITE #567 Teflon paste) ☐ Thread locking compound (e.g., LOCTITE #272) ☐ Either a replacement gasket, or gasket sealant, for your differential cover. ☐ A sufficient volume of differential oil to completely refill your housing. (see the ARB Air Locker Operating and Service Manual for recommended lubricants) A soap and water mixture to test for air leaks. ☐ Teflon paste.
+A suitable shim driver (e.g. ARB Shim Driver #0770004).
+A soft hammer (e.g. raw hide or nylon).
+1.2.2 Supplies ☐ Thread lubricant/sealant compound for pressure fittings (e.g., LOCTITE #567 Teflon paste) ☐ Thread locking compound (e.g., LOCTITE #272) ☐ Either a replacement gasket, or gasket sealant, for your differential cover. ☐ A sufficient volume of differential oil to completely refill your housing. (see the ARB Air Locker Operating and Service Manual for recommended lubricants) ☐ A soap and water mixture to test for air leaks.